tylerharter/cs301-projects/spring19/p4/README.md

 After they have entered input, print out this line:
 ```
 You answered 'a'.
-The correct answer is 'b
+The correct answer is 'b.
 ```
 Where 'a' is what they entered and 'b' is whatever letter is the right answer.